0tniel/Inheritance/README.md

     <p>In multilevel inheritance, a derived class is created from another derived class, forming a chain of inheritance.</p>

     <h2>4.
 Hierarchical Inheritance</h2>
-    <p>In hierarchical inheritance, more than one subclass is derived from a single base class.
-This means multiple derived classes share a common base class.</p>
+    <p>In this type of inheritance, more than one subclass is inherited from a single base class.
+This means multiple derived classes are created from a single base class.</p>

 </body>
 </html>